bitsofcotton/decompose/README.md

 # Known bug
 This returns overlearned result because of max rank matrix.

-# The things undone
-If we work with linear optimize, we can get non-overlearning result for the wavelet.
-But this is not implemented.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU
 * https://ja.osdn.net/users/bitsofcotton/

-# Archive
-This repository is archived, so without bug report, will no change.